Aliases for MMP12 Gene

 GeneCards Summary for MMP12 Gene

 MMP12 (Matrix Metallopeptidase 12) is a Protein Coding gene.
-Diseases associated with MMP12 include Coronary Artery Aneurysm and Aneurysm.
-Among its related pathways are GPCR Pathway and Matrix Metalloproteinases.
+Diseases associated with MMP12 include Aneurysm and Mid-Dermal Elastolysis.
+Among its related pathways are Degradation of the extracellular matrix and Spinal Cord Injury.
 GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
-An important paralog of this gene is MMP13.
+An important paralog of this gene is MMP3.

 UniProtKB/Swiss-Prot for MMP12 Gene